 The season of merriment is in full swing.
 But what do you do when it seems the whole world is wrapped in silver holiday sparkle and all you feel is blue?

 It’s the “most wonderful time of the year” and people are busy spreading good cheer and holiday spirit right into the new year.
-But for those experiencing loneliness, extra stress, fatigue, a sense of loss, sadness or melancholy over past holidays, depression can cast a shadow on this season of joy.
+But if you’re experiencing loneliness, extra stress, fatigue, a sense of loss, sadness or melancholy over holidays past, these feelings can cast a shadow on this season of joy.

 There are a lot of seasonal reasons to feel this way.
-Less sunlight this time of year, changes in our diets and routines, an increase in social opportunities, alcohol at parties, financial strain, over-commercialization, stress of travel, unrealistic expectations, sentimental memories, and inability to be with friends or family are all factors that bring on the holiday blues.
+Colder weather and less sunlight this time of year, changes in our diets and routines, an increase in social opportunities, alcohol at parties, financial strain, over-commercialization, stress of travel, unrealistic expectations, sentimental memories, and inability to be with friends or family are all factors that can bring on the holiday blues.

 1. Resist the Temptation to Hibernate

 It can be so easy to slip into hibernation, with snowy days and dropping temps, distant family and friends, and the overwhelm of the season.
 Taking time for yourself during such a busy season is so important, but loneliness can set in when taking time for yourself turns into isolating yourself.

 Resist the temptation, and spend time with caring and supportive people, especially when you feel emotionally fragile.
 You may not feel like setting one foot outside of your warm and cozy house, but trust me – you will feel better surrounded by the company of those who care about you, even when you don’t feel the holiday cheer.